Drama. Artistry. Creation. We've got it all at San Diego City College Theater.

 Acting, designing, writing, building--whatever your passion, we have what it takes to provide you with the training and experience you need to pursue your dreams.
 We provide hands-on experience for actors, technicians, and writers in an active department where students learn their craft from faculty and staff who are working professionals in the industry.
 It's your passion--it's ours, too.

 Due to COVID, we're doing things a little differently now.
-We won't be producing plays in a theatre until we're told it's safe to do so, but we are still offering a full roster of classes (check out the Spring 2021 schedule).
+We won't be producing plays in a theatre until we're told it's safe to do so, but we encourage you to check out the 6th annual Festival of New Plays, available for streaming through May 16.

 In the meantime, please check out the video below to get an idea of the shows we produced in previous semesters.
 We'll be back onstage soon!